“Cuckservative: How Conservatives Betrayed America” – Vox Day (and John Red Eagle) pitches his version of racial nationalism

 “America is under ongoing attack from the Globalist Left and the Corporate Right, both of whom have interests that are diametrically opposed to the American national interest” (loc 2487)

 Is Vox Day a fascist?
 I don’t know and don’t care.
 It is rather like the question I looked at recently as to whether he is a psychopath based on his own claims one way or another.
-There comes a point where it doesn’t really matter whether he posting these things for cheap laughs, to drum up business, as part of some super-complex master plan that I’m way too stupid to follow or whether he is honestly trying to put together a chimera of extreme nationalism and libertarianism in a form he could call ‘National Libertarianism” with all the overtones of past ideologies that carries with it.
+There comes a point where it doesn’t really matter whether he posting these things for cheap laughs, to drum up business, as part of some super-complex master plan that I’m way too stupid to follow or whether he is honestly trying to put together a chimaera of extreme nationalism and libertarianism in a form he could call ‘National Libertarianism” with all the overtones of past ideologies that carry with it.
 In an interview in Appendix A he says “I would describe myself as a Christian Western Civilizationist.” (loc 2500) and later in the same interview (loc 2545) actually does use the term National Libertarianism.

 What matters is whether others take this nonsense seriously and that is what makes books like this poisonous.